 The title of this study is “The Effect of Non-Contact Therapeutic Touch on the Healing Rate of Full Thickness Dermal Wounds”.

-The goal of this study was to test the hypotheses that subjects who were treated by a Therapeutic Touch (TT) practitioner utilizing Non-Contact Therapeutic Touch (NCTT) would have faster rate of wound healing than the subjects that were not treated.
+The goal of the study was to test the hypotheses that subjects who were treated by a Therapeutic Touch (TT) practitioner utilizing Non-Contact Therapeutic Touch (NCTT) would have a faster rate of wound healing than the subjects that were not treated.